 East German Propaganda

 I began my scholarly career studying Nazi propaganda, but around 1980 became increasingly interested in the German Democratic Republic.
 I saw many similarities (and some differences) as my interest in German propaganda expanded.
 The GDR was still producing propaganda and it was cheap.
-I subscribed to Neues Deutschland, the leading daily newspaper of the country, for $22 a year (by airmail!).
-And there was the added benefit of being able to visit the GDR, which I did three times before the system collapsed in 1989.
-Some of my GDR experiences are discussed in a report that, among other things, explains why I got 2300 letters from East Germany.
+I subscribed to Neues Deutschland, the leading daily newspaper of the country.
+Some of my GDR experiences are discussed in a report that explains why I got 2300 letters from East Germany.

 Speeches by East German Leaders